TejasVaradaraj/Exoplanet-Classifier/README.md

 # Exoplanet-Classifier
-Building a Web application which provides detailed information for respective exoplanets curated from NASA's open-source datasets which is solved by a classification Machine Learning model
+Building a machine learning model that is trained on one or more of NASA’s open-source exoplanet datasets to classify exo-planets.
+Building a Web application where users can interact with the provided results and view details of respective exo-planets.